-As an Associate Attorney in Family Law, Michelle manages cases involving divorce, child custody, modifications of prior orders, and child custody evaluations.
+As an Associate Attorney in Family Law, Michelle manages cases involving divorce, child custody, modifications of prior orders, emergency motions to restrict, and child custody evaluations.

-Michelle has completed graduate studies in Classical Philology at the University of Colorado at Boulder, Oxford University, and Princeton University.
+Michelle has completed graduate studies in Classical Philology at Princeton University, Oxford University, and the University of Colorado at Boulder.
 After completing her graduate studies, Michelle directed her energies toward social advocacy by supporting child poverty initiatives, working with victims of domestic abuse, and mentoring at risk youth in Larimer County.

 During her JD studies at Mitchell Hamline School of Law, Michelle pursued areas of emphasis in Family Law, Child Custody Evaluations, and Alternative Dispute Resolution.
 Michelle advocates for using a multidimensional approach toward resolving disputes in Family Law matters beyond litigation alone.
 Michelle has received training in Mediation and other Alternative Dispute modalities, allowing her to work closely with clients in crafting wide ranging solutions to legal disputes between parties and parents in ways that seek to preserve family harmony and key relationships central to children’s lives.
 Additionally, Michelle has completed an advanced research project entitled, Child Custody Evaluators and Intimate Partner Violence: When Evaluator’s Fail to Evaluate.